 A Repetitive Strain Injury is an injury that has occurred after continually repeating a particular movement.
 This activity can be a work-based activity or something that you do for recreation but the resulting pain can be unbearable.
 The symptoms of RSIs can be relieved with massage techniques.
-Massage not only helps to alleviate pain after an RSI, but it can actually help to prevent the RSI from recurring.
+Massage can be used as a Repetitive Strain Injury Treatment – it not only helps to alleviate pain after an RSI, but it can actually help to prevent the RSI from recurring.

 RSIs primarily affects the muscle, ligaments, and tendons that are found in the hands, arms, shoulders, neck, and wrists.
 There are different types of RSIs including carpal tunnel syndrome, tendinitis, tennis elbow, golfer’s elbow, and plantar fasciitis.
 All of these can be extremely painful and uncomfortable, preventing sufferers from carrying out daily activities.